About

 Stripe is one lane, not the platform.

-AngryPages may use Stripe, CCBill, direct shop, bank transfer, wire, ACH, invoice, in-person sales, event/store sales, mailed cards, access cards, gift cards, local sales, enterprise sales, tokens, subscriptions, unlocks, bundles, credits, and other lawful payment lanes.
+AngryPages may use Stripe, CCBill, direct shop, bank transfer, wire, ACH, invoice, in-person sales, event/store sales, promotional cards, access codes, local sales, enterprise sales, tokens, subscriptions, unlocks, bundles, credits, and other lawful payment lanes.

 AngryPages can sell access itself.